San Francisco Federal Building: Reception

+The San Francisco Federal Building has been called an example of the "innovative public building projects that embrace contemporary design strategies and material approaches" that were enabled by the 1962 "Guiding Principles for Federal Architecture" directive.

 The building has been criticized as being dysfunctional for its employees.
 According to an employee interviewed by BeyondChron.com, "Workers seek to relieve the heat by opening windows, which not only sends papers flying, but, depending on their proximity to the opening, makes creating a stable temperature for all workers near impossible ... some employees must use umbrellas to keep the sun out of their cubicles."

 Mayne believed that the federal government should be a model in the promotion of worker health and exercise.
-This led Morphosis to specify passenger elevators that stop only at every third floor, requiring many employees and visitors to then walk up or down one or two flights of stairs to reach their destinations.
-There are also elevators for the disabled that stop at each floor, but they have become commonly used by the able-bodied as well, causing overcrowding.
+This led Morphosis to specify passenger elevators that stop only at every third floor, encouraging employees and visitors to walk up or down one or two flights of stairs to reach their destinations.
+There are also elevators available that stop at every floor.

-Unlike most large government office buildings, the Federal Building does not have its own cafeteria inside the building.
-The cafeteria function was instead placed just outside the building on the public plaza, and was again due to the architect's belief that this would encourage employees to walk, interact, and increase worker health; a situation that seems to not be appreciated by some of the 2400 employees who work in the building.
+Instead of a cafeteria inside the building, the Federal Building has a public cafe on the plaza, which is open to both employees and the general public.

 In 2010 the GSA commissioned a survey of employees in 22 federal buildings nationwide, to determine employee satisfaction with their workplaces.
 The San Francisco Federal Building was included in this study even though commissioning was still underway, and tenant improvements of some floors were not complete.
 The buildings included in the study scored between a low of 13 and a high of 98 percent employee satisfaction; seventeen of the 22 buildings scored above 50 percent employee satisfaction.
 While incorporating many green concepts more aggressively than other buildings, the lowest ranked building for employee satisfaction was the San Francisco Federal Building, with a rating of just 13 percent; the next-lowest was considered twice as satisfactory, at 26 percent.
 The San Francisco building scored well below the median in the categories of thermal comfort, lighting and acoustics.